 Who Can Apply:

-- Be Iraqi citizens who are residents of Iraq.
+- Be Iraqi citizens who are residents in Iraq.

-- Be current secondary level, full-time teachers of English, English as a Foreign Language (EFL), math, science, or social studies, including special education teachers in those subjects at an institution serving primarily a local population.
+- Be current secondary level, full-time teachers of English, English as a Foreign Language (EFL), math, science, or social studies (civics, history, geography, global studies, etc.), including special education teachers in those subjects at an institution serving primarily a local population.

 - Hold a bachelor’s degree or its equivalent.